creidinger/template-ansible-pi-ansible/README.md

 # template-ansible-raspberry-pi
 Is a template for setting up raspberry pi's quickly with the features you need/want enabled and for deploying src code to a pi.
 Please modify to your liking.
 **Overclocking is setup here, but is disabled by default.
-Overclocking may void your warranty on the PI**
+Overclocking may void the warranty of the PI**

 ## Features:
 1. An Ansible playbook to provision a Pi (should be done after you enable ssh and change default password).